2026 Overview

 - The proposed project must be designed to expand the science behind neuroarts, i.e., the scientific evidence that demonstrates the power of the arts to measurably change the brain and body in advancing the health and wellbeing of individuals.

-- Supported Activities: Funding may be requested to support staff, research supplies, imaging techniques, computers, and other items and activities related to carrying out the project.
+- Supported Activities: Funding may be requested to support staff, research supplies, conference-related travel, and other items and activities related to carrying out the project.

-- Reports: A brief interim progress report is required mid-year.
-A written final report, required at the completion of the project, should summarize the results of the project as well as the prospects for securing additional funding based upon the work produced through the project.
+Reports: A brief interim progress report is required at the midpoint of the grant period.
+A written final report, required at the completion of the grant period, should summarize the results of the project as well as the prospects for securing additional funding based upon the work produced through the project.
 Photographic and/or video documentation of the work, adhering to best practices for privacy protection, may be included.